gvwilson/sdxjs/table/index.md

 The best answer is to conduct some experiments.
 To see how to do this,
-we will take a look at several ways to implement data tables with one or more named columns and zero or more rows.
+we will take a look at several ways to implement [%g table "data tables" %] with one or more named columns and zero or more rows.
 Each row has one value for each column, and all the values in a column have the same type